kc108/language-reference/README.md

 - installed 'dotenv' via npm i --save dotenv
 - added .env variable to Netlify under Deploy Settings
 - added redirect via Netlify documentation (by country or language)

+### 2:30 to 3:30 (end of video)

+- Client-side Rendering -- most of practice has been Server-side rendering (at build time)
+- Client-side API calls
+- Browswer APIs
+- Serverless APIs

+- Progressive Enhancement -> Decide what is critical to our experience
+- Deliver as much as possible using as little as possible
+- Detect supported features and enhance where possible